26 Delectable hand pies from around the world

 Bougatsa – Greece

+This pastry, made of phyllo dough and vanilla cream with semolina, is also available in several savory versions.
 Similar to a burek with filo pastry the bougata can be sweet or savoury.

 Bridie – Scotland